You Are Entitled to Your Opinion

 But not absolution from the consequences

-We often hear people complaining they’re being discriminated against, losing friends and acquaintances, and even being “cancelled” because of the opinions and beliefs they hold and express, or the practices they engage in.
-Somehow they seem to feel that they should be able to hold, express and practice without consequence.
+We often hear people complaining they’re being discriminated against, losing friends and acquaintances, and even being “cancelled” because of the opinions they express, or the practices they engage in.
+Somehow, they seem to feel that they should be able to express and practice without consequence.

-Because, of course, they believe their position is correct.
-As the One True Answer, it should obviously be honored and respected.
+They, of course, believe their position is correct.
+As the One True Answer, it should obviously be honored and respected by all.
 Not to do so is, itself, disrespectful.

 Read more